htz-ecust/memory-guided-autoencoder/README.md

-# Memory-consistent-Autoencoder
+# Memory-consistent-Reconstruction
-The code of memory-guided autoencoder (MGR).
+The code of memory-guided reconstruction (MGR).

 # Requirements
 ~~~